North Korea fired a missile from near Pyongyang that flew over Japan and toward the Pacific Ocean, South Korea said Friday.

 The launch comes just hours after the rogue nation threatened to "Sink" Japan and reduce the US mainland into "Ash and darkness" in North Korean state media.
 The threat came in response to the United Nations Security Council's unanimous approval of additional sanctions on North Korea.
 Ref.
 CNN.

 I still don't know how we let this get this far.
 Over and over we have tried diplomacy with this rogue state and each time they have spit in our face.
 Eventually it's time to try another approach.

 Japan may want to start testing their own missiles (If they are allowed to have them) because one of those North Korea ICBMs is going to land in their territory and it isn't going to be pretty.

 International Level: New Activist / Political Participation: 21 2.1%

-A pause from Japan vs North Korea to share infobreak from one historian to you:
+We rest Japan vs North Korea to share caption from way back when:

-Today is: 22nd April (GMT), in history on the 22nd of April, 1884 AD the following birth happened:
+Today is: 25th August (GMT), in history on the 25th of August, 1925 AD the following event happened:

 Last Belgian troops vacate Duisburg